-With more than 30 years in business, First American has distinguished itself as a source of reliable coverage for homeowners who want to protect their homes' systems and appliances.
-The company has a B rating from BBB and a 3-star rating with more than 2000 reviews.
-The company has multiple plans available and offers coverage nationwide so it can meet any coverage needs.
+In business since 1984, First American has distinguished itself as a source of reliable coverage for homeowners who want to protect their homes' systems and appliances.
+The company has a B rating from BBB and a 2.85-star rating with more than 2200 reviews.
+The company has multiple plans available so it can meet any coverage needs.